Yolanda Díaz: Minister of Labour, 2020–present

 Appointed as minister of Labour and Social Economy of the Sánchez II Government, Díaz was sworn in on 13 January 2020.
 Díaz, who put the struggle against precarious work as the main goal of her mandate, vowed to repeal the 2012 labour market reform.
 She chose Joaquín Pérez Rey to hold the post of Secretary of State for Labour and Social Economy, making him the effective second-in-command in the Ministry.

 As Minister of Labour, Díaz took part in the negotiations that paved the way for the increase of the minimum wage to 950 euros per month, in addition to outlawing employee dismissal for medical leave.
 She also took part in the dispatch of labour inspections to the agricultural sector to monitor the working conditions of rural workers.
-In response to the COVID-19 pandemic, Diaz negotiated with unions and employers the implementation of a furlough scheme (in Spanish, Expediente de Regulación Temporal de Empleo - ERTE) and its extensions, as well as the creation of the 'Working From Home Law' (in Spanish, Ley del Teletrabajo).
+In response to the COVID-19 pandemic, Díaz negotiated with unions and employers the implementation of a furlough scheme (in Spanish, Expediente de Regulación Temporal de Empleo - ERTE) and its extensions, as well as the creation of the 'Working From Home Law' (in Spanish, Ley del Teletrabajo).

-U.S. Secretary of Labor Marty Walsh hosts MOU signing ceremony with Yolanda Diaz.
+U.S. Secretary of Labor Marty Walsh hosts MOU signing ceremony with Yolanda Díaz.

 On 15 March 2021, the then second vice-president of the government, Pablo Iglesias, announced that he would leave the post to run as Podemos candidate for the regional elections in the Community of Madrid, which had been brought forward due to the collapse of the conservative government of Isabel Díaz Ayuso formed by PP and Ciudadanos, with the support of Vox.
 Announcing his candidacy, Pablo Iglesias handed over the vice-presidency to Yolanda Díaz as his successor, who officially accepted the position that same day.
 On the same Monday, in a press conference from Montauban, the President of the Government, Pedro Sánchez, also confirmed the succession of the vice-presidency to Díaz, declaring that he had "the highest regard" for her.
 In July 2021, Díaz was promoted from third to second Deputy Prime Minister.

 In November, Díaz announced her intention to create a political platform to contest in the next Spanish general elections, starting a "listening process" after the Christmas holidays, popularly identified by the media as a "broad front".
 That same month, Díaz also announced that by the end of 2022 labour reforms under Mariano Rajoy would be abolished and replaced.
 It was finally approved on 3 February 2022.

 Also in November 2021, Díaz led a group of left-leaning female leaders (Ada Colau, Mónica Oltra, Mónica García, and Fátima Hamed Hossain) in unveiling a new initiative called Otras Políticas, a play on words meaning both "other female politicians" and "other policies".

 On 18 May 2022, Díaz publicly announced a new electoral platform named Sumar ("Unite"), with the intention to contest in the 2023 Spanish general election.
 The platform was also registered as a political party under the name Movimiento Sumar ("Unite Movement" in English) in order to form coalitions with other leftist parties.